pilot-hack/port-scanner/README.md

-# port-scanner
+# Web-scanner
-With this script, you can scan your desired port.
+With this script, you can scan your desired web.

 # Downloadandinstall
 ```bash